-RCC § 22A-202.
-CONDUCT REQUIREMENT.
+RCC § 22E-202.
+CONDUCT REQUIREMENT.6

 - (a) Conduct Requirement.
-No person may be convicted of an offense unless the person's liability is based on an act, omission, or possession. - (b) Act Defined.
-"Act" means a bodily movement.

-- (c) Omission Defined.
-"Omission" means a failure to act when (i) a person is under a legal duty to act and (ii) the person is either aware that the legal duty to act exists or, if the person lacks such awareness, the person is culpably unaware that the legal duty to act exists.
-For purposes of this Title, a legal duty to act exists when: - (1) The failure to act is expressly made sufficient by the law defining the offense; or - (2) A duty to perform the omitted act is otherwise imposed by law. - (d) Possession Defined.
-"Possession" means knowingly exercising control over property, whether or not the property is on one's person, for a period of time sufficient to allow the actor to terminate his or her control of the property.
+No person may be convicted of an offense unless the person's liability is based on an act or omission. - (b) Act Defined.
+"Act" means a bodily movement. - (c) Omission Defined.
+"Omission" means a failure to act when: - (1) A person is under a legal duty to act; and - (2) The person is either aware that the legal duty to act exists or, if the person lacks such awareness, the person is culpably unaware that the legal duty to act exists. - (d) Existence of Legal Duty.
+For purposes of this Title, a legal duty to act exists when: - (1) The failure to act is expressly made sufficient by the law defining the offense; or - (2) A duty to perform the omitted act is otherwise imposed by law.

-RCC § 22A-203.
-VOLUNTARINESS REQUIREMENT.
+RCC § 22E-203.
+VOLUNTARINESS REQUIREMENT.7

 - (a) Voluntariness Requirement.
 No person may be convicted of an offense unless the person voluntarily commits the conduct element necessary to establish liability for the offense. - (b) Scope of Voluntariness Requirement. - (1) Voluntariness of Act.
-Where a person's act provides the basis for liability, a person voluntarily commits the conduct element of an offense when that act was the product of conscious effort or determination, or was otherwise subject to the person's control. - (2) Voluntariness of Omission.
-Where a person's omission provides the basis for liability, a person voluntarily commits the conduct element of an offense when the person had the physical capacity to perform the required legal duty, or the failure to act was otherwise subject to the person's control.
+When a person's act provides the basis for liability, a person voluntarily commits the conduct element of an offense when the act is: - (A) The product of conscious effort or determination; or - (B) Otherwise subject to the person's control. - (2) Voluntariness of Omission.
+When a person's omission provides the basis for liability, a person voluntarily commits the conduct element of an offense when: - (A) The person has the physical capacity to perform the required legal duty; or - (B) The failure to act is otherwise subject to the person's control. - (c) Other Definitions. - (1) "Conduct element" has the meaning specified in RCC § 22E-201(c)(1). - (2) "Act" has the meaning specified in RCC § 22E-201(b). - (3) "Omission" has the meaning specified in RCC § 22E-201(c).

-RCC § 22A-204.
-CAUSATION REQUIREMENT.
+RCC § 22E-204.
+CAUSATION REQUIREMENT.8

 - (a) Causation Requirement.
-No person may be convicted of an offense that contains a result element unless the person's conduct was the factual cause and legal cause of the result. - (b) Factual Cause Defined.
-"Factual cause" means: - (1) The result would not have occurred but for the person's conduct; or - (2) In a situation where the conduct of two or more persons contributes to a result, the conduct of each alone would have been sufficient to produce that result. - (c) Legal Cause Defined.
-"Legal cause" means the result was a reasonably foreseeable consequence of the person's conduct.
-A consequence is reasonably foreseeable if its occurrence is not too remote, accidental, or otherwise dependent upon an intervening force or act to have a just bearing on the person's liability.
+No person may be convicted of an offense that contains a result element unless the person's conduct is the factual cause and legal cause of the result. - (b) Factual Cause Defined.
+A person's conduct is the factual cause of a result if: - (1) The result would not have occurred but for the person's conduct; or - (2) In a situation where the conduct of two or more persons contributes to a result, the conduct of each alone would have been sufficient to produce that result. - (c) Legal Cause Defined.
+A person's conduct is the legal cause of a result if the result is not too unforeseeable in its manner of occurrence, and not too dependent upon another's volitional conduct, to have a just bearing on the person's liability.